-My physical therapy billing is quite simple.
-I charge a flat rate for the first visit/evaluation (even if I provide some treatment in that session) and a flat rate for every treatment session, regardless of what I do in the session.
-There are no hidden charges, and the charge never changes based on the interventions I use.
-Patients pay with credit or debit cards (I use Square on my iPhone for charges).
-I provide patients with an invoice at the time of service and they submit that invoice to their insurance company for reimbursement.
-The invoice has all of my pertinent business information (contact information, tax ID, etc.) as well as the patient’s ICD-9 code and the CPT codes billed for the session.
+Though I collect payment directly at the time of service, I also provide patients with an invoice that they can submit to their insurance company for reimbursement.
+The invoice—or as some may call it, the superbill—has all of my pertinent business information (e.g., contact information, tax ID) as well as the patient’s ICD-10 diagnosis code and the CPT codes billed for the session.
 The invoice contains a statement that the patient has paid in full for the visit and that reimbursement should go directly to the patient.